omec-project/nrf/README.md

 NRF fetches the latest PLMN configuration from webconsole whenever a network function registers without providing a list of supported PLMNs.
-If a network function does not provide a list of supported PLMNs and NRF does not fetch any PLMN from webconsole (or webconsole is unreachable), registration fails.
+If a network function does not provide a list of supported PLMNs and NRF is not able to fetch any PLMN from webconsole (or webconsole is unreachable), registration fails.
 If a network function provides a list of supported PLMNs, it is registered without NRF fetching the configuration from webconsole.